Meat, Eggs and Dairy Label Guide

 Ruminants (cattle, sheep and goats) have continuous access to pasture and a diet of 100% forage (no feedlots).
 Cage confinement, hormones and subtherapeutic antibiotics prohibited.
 Standards do not extend to breeding animals, transport or slaughter.
 Compliance verified by auditors.

-Outdoor access required but size, duration and quality not defined and widely variable.
+Indoor and outdoor space allowances for chickens.
+Outdoor access, including quality and duration, defined and required.
+Enrichments required.
 Cage confinement and hormones prohibited.
 Antibiotics prohibited beyond first day of life.
-Minimum indoor space, handling, transport, and slaughter not addressed.
+Minimum handling, transport, and slaughter addressed.
 Compliance verified by auditors.

 Prohibits cages and crates and certain physical alterations.
 There are four levels of standards ranging from standard industry practices to higher welfare pasture systems, but no indication of level on the label.
 Compliance verified by auditors.
 However, only 75% of standards need to be met in order to pass the audit.

 Other Common Terms and Claims